lensfun/lensfun/docs/man/lensfun-add-adapter.1.rst

 would see *all* lenses every time.
 This can be pretty overwhelming.

 But if you bought an adapter for another mount system, you would want to see lenses of that mount system listed for your camera.
-So, you must tell lensfun somehow that you own the adapter.
+So, you must tell Lensfun somehow that you own the adapter.
 You can do so by calling ``lensfun-add-adapter``.